Imaad00/DSA-programs/README.md

 # DSA-programs
-Learned this Programs when i was in 2nd year
+Learned these Programs when i was in 2nd year